AlbertCarreras/unite_us_code_test/README.md

 - Implemented some micro and functional tests for the `ApiRequest`'s and `Library`'s functions.
 - Async testing on `ApiRequest` mocking fetching.
 - No unit component or integration testing was implemented.
-- Pending building tests (couldn't put more time this week)
+- Pending building tests (couldn't put more time this week, required some research)

 ### Back-end
 #### Running the Mock API